Eat Right to Sleep Right

 Quite a bit.

-We need controlled feeding studies in adults with sleep difficulties.
-Controlled means research dietitians or nutritionists design menus and prepare and provide all food consumed so measurements and data are precise.
+We also need controlled feeding studies in adults with sleep difficulties, where dietitians or nutritionists design menus and provide all the foods participants consume to gather precise data.

-We also need to evaluate sleep from different angles in those studies.
-This means taking objective measures via devices that can provide information on sleep duration, depth, and arousals and asking individuals about their sleep experience.
-Because, at the end of the day, if your watch tells you that you’ve had the best sleep ever and have a great sleep rating, but you still feel that you’re getting lousy sleep, then you’re not going to have the same health benefits as someone who wakes up feeling refreshed and energized.
+We also need to evaluate sleep from different angles.
+In addition to using devices that track sleep duration, depth, and arousals, we need to ask individuals about their perceptions of their sleep.
+At the end of the day, if your watch tells you that you’ve had the best sleep ever, but you’re still tired, then you won’t have the same health benefits as someone who wakes up feeling refreshed.

 References